In Straightness Training we encourage STudents to be a researcher in your own lab.

 Now in your lab you need both theory and practice.
 Because without the theory, the practice will always be uncertain.
 So think first, act later and do some trial and error.
 Then, if you can’t find the solution in practice, dive back into your theory lab and start repeating the educational video / manual / book you based your practice on.
 And you’ll be surprised that you will see and read new things in the same theory part, things that you didn’t noticed the first time.
 That’s because you have new references, gained by your trial and error experiences in your lab.
 Repetition of theory is an important factor improving your practical skills, because by re-reading and re-viewing you don’t read what you already know, you’ll see new important 2mm details!

-You might even like to keep a ‘lab journal’ where you write down your fascinating insights and breakthroughs.
+And you might even like to keep a ‘lab journal’ where you write down your fascinating insights and breakthroughs.

 So trigger the detective in you, research first, ask later, don't go for quick fixes and instant gratification, just let things develop from the inside out and grow as you go!